dustinruehle/Deploy-Bosh-Health-Metrics-Forwarder/bosh-hm-forwarder.md

 Each bosh managed VM in a Cloud Foundry foundation has a bosh agent that collects the VM's health metrics and publishes to NATS.
 The [health monitor](http://bosh.io/docs/bosh-components.html#health-monitor) consumes the metrics from the NATS messages bus and uses it's [plugin architecture](http://bosh.io/docs/monitoring.html ) to send the metrics to an OpenTSDB endpoint on the JMX VM of the JMX Bridge tile.
 Now VM health metrics, like `system.healthy`, show up in the JMX tree.

+##### Choose your metrics receiving strategy

+You might be asking yourself: _If I have the JMX Bridge Tile, why would I need this `boshhmforwarder`?_ The short answer is you wouldn't need it necessarily.
+However, there are other factors to consider here.
+First, does your monitoring tool support pulling JMX metrics?
+If you are using [LogInsight](http://www.vmware.com/products/vrealize-log-insight.html), then your answer is likely no. Maybe your foundation is behind a software defined networking solution and you DNAT/SNAT your ingress and egress traffic.
+DNAT'ing JMX has it's own set of complications and complexities that you may want to avoid.
+At the end of the day, is your strategy based on pulling data (polling) or based on having data pushed to your monitoring tools (streaming)?
+My vote is through the firehose as that is the horizontally scalable way to get logging and metrics from the platform about platform components and applications.

 ##### How does the Bosh Health Metrics Forwarder work?

 ![How Bosh Forwarder works](./images/bosh-forwarder-how.png)